What being a Fellow of the PSA means

 The FPSA status is internationally accepted by the Global Speakers Federation as equivalent to the Certified Speaking Professional, awarded by the American National Speakers Association.
 Both the FPSA and the CSP require considerable evidence that the individual is a professional speaker.
 Fellows of the PSA are also qualified to apply for the designation “Global Speaking Fellow”, which is awarded to those speakers who demonstrate significant expertise on the international speaking circuit.
 An individual cannot gain the Global Speaking Fellow without first having CSP or FPSA.

-Fellows of the Professional Speaking Association make up less than 10% of our membership and each new application for Fellowship is scrutinised by our Membership Committee before being peer-reviewed by all the existing Fellows.
+Each new application for Fellowship is scrutinised by our Membership Committee before being peer-reviewed by all the existing Fellows.
 And even once that is done, granting of Fellowship is not necessarily guaranteed as every application has to be approved by the Board of Directors.

 This process helps provide meeting planners and event organisers with the reassurance that by booking a Fellow of the Professional Speaking Association they are getting an individual who is one of the most able in the profession.